Dog Tips

 • Verify – Wherever you’re buying your mint from, ensure that your chosen mint plant is neither the English pennyroyal nor a wintergreen plant mistaken for mint.

-• Moderation – Feed only 1-2 verified mint leaves that too occasionally to avoid any stomach distress.
+• Moderation – Feed only 1-2 verified mint leaves occasionally to help avoid stomach distress.

 • Monitor – While introducing any new food to your dog, make sure you monitor them for any signs of discomfort.